jzlung/dnd/README.md

 * Note your primary stat for (3)

 ### Ability Scores
-* Roll/point buy/point array
+* Roll/point buy/point array to generate 6 random numbers <= 18
-* Modify with the +/- from (1) and (2)
+* Adjust with the +/- from (1) and (2)
 	- Write in the small box
 * MODIFIERS
 	* These are the +/- you add to your rolls for attacks, ability checks, saving throws, etc. Write in big box.

-See box below:
+		'''
     	**Modifier Calculator = floor( (AS - 10) / 2 )**
+    	'''

 ### Lore
+* Name!
 * Make a rich backstory: where they came from, where they're going, what makes them tick, defining events, personality traits, beliefs
 * Choose Background
-	* I take relevant equipment and traits, but I don't use the Personality Traits, Ideals, Bonds, Flaws -- I leave it to you.
+	- I don't use the Personality Traits, Ideals, Bonds, Flaws -- I leave it to you.
+	- Add Skills Proficiencies
+	- Add Equipment
+	- Add Traits
+* Alignment

 ### Rest of the Character Sheet
 * Inspiration